Skip to main content

 I was born Muslim and nurtured within its path.

-Yet love did not arrive to me in one language.
+Yet love did not arrive to me in one language or faith.

 It came in many forms.